The Memory Thief: Plot

-Lukas gets a job working for the Holocaust organization that makes the interview tapes with the survivors.
+Lukas gets a job working for a Holocaust remembrance organization that conducts interviews of survivors.
 At this point, Lukas's behavior becomes obsessive.
 He hoards interview tapes, watching several simultaneously on different television sets.
-He wears a yellow star, plasters his wall with pictures from holocaust camps, and buys lottery tickets based on the interviewees tattooed identification numbers from the camps.
+He wears a yellow star, plasters his wall with pictures from Holocaust camps, and buys lottery tickets based on the interviewees' tattooed identification numbers from the camps.
 He writes long letters to the filmmaker Horowitz, who has made a movie about the Holocaust.
 He gives a pink triangle to his transgender co-worker, Dominique.
-Eventually he persuades Mira's father to record an interview.
+He demands that all German cars use a different lane at his tollbooth.
+Mira and other Jews become concerned about his obsession with Holocaust memories and Jewish customs, especially since he is not Jewish himself.
+Eventually he persuades Mira's father, also a camp survivor, to record an interview.
 The Holocaust foundation fires Lukas for doing an interview before he is trained.
 The burden of recalling the memories is too much for Mira's father, who kills himself.
 Mira blames Lukas for her father's death, and Lukas is devastated.

 Lukas buys his own camera and wanders the streets pushing the camera in people's faces, asking them if they are Jewish, and telling them that they are lucky to be alive.
-He demands that all German cars use a different lane at his tollbooth.
 His erratic behavior gets him fired.
 He comes to believe that he himself is the last Holocaust survivor.
 He shaves his head and gets an identification number tattooed on his arm.
 He picks a fight with a group of neo-Nazi skinheads, and is beaten.
-The woman in the next bed to his mother in the hospital confronts him, accusing him of not being her son at all, and he does not deny it.
-He gives away his shoes to his co-worker, and dons a home made concentration camp prisoner uniform, as he embarks on, what he describes as, a death march.
+The woman in the next bed to his mother in the hospital accuses him of not being her son at all, and he does not deny it.
+He gives away his shoes to his co-worker, and dons a home made concentration camp prisoner uniform as he embarks on what he describes as a death march.